 As part of the agreement, the Company received an upfront cash payment of \$50.0 million in 2020 for the license agreement and has the potential to receive up to \$50.0 million in regulatory and pricing approval related milestones.
-The Company will provide semi-finished product of LUPKYNIS to Otsuka on a cost-plus basis, and will receive tiered royalties on future sales ranging from 10 to 20 percent (dependent on territory and achievement of sale thresholds) on net product sales by Otsuka, along with additional milestone payments based on the attainment of certain annual sales.
+The Company provides semi-finished product of LUPKYNIS to Otsuka on a cost-plus basis, and receives tiered royalties ranging from 10 to

+20 percent (dependent on territory and achievement of sale thresholds) on net product sales by Otsuka, along with additional milestone payments based on the attainment of certain annual sales.
 In addition, certain collaboration services are to be provided to Otsuka on agreed upon rates.